mizrael/davidguida.net/src/_posts/2024-07-19-azure-storage-topics.md

 description: >
   In this article we'll talk about basic messaging concepts and discuss what Topics are and how they can be implemented using Azure Storage Queues.
 id: 8041
+title: >
-title: 'What's a Topic and how can we implement it using Azure Storage Queues?'
+  What's a Topic and how can we implement it using Azure Storage Queues?
 date: 2024-07-19T00:57:23-05:00
 author: David Guida
 layout: post